the greatest poster in the world

 D: Adopted Child

-Monsters, those children of MOTHER TIAMAT, won’t attack you, unless you attack them first.
+Monsters, those children of the Abyssal Mother, won’t attack you, unless you attack them first.
 She has adopted you as one of her own.

 Neither your men nor your wild beasts will fraternize with it.
 It is isolated, but it prefers it that way.
 It will suffer only your company, and it will do more than suffer it; you can take the monster as a lover just as you can one of your men or wild beasts.
 Doing this will strain the morale of your warband to near-irreparable levels.
 You may have gone too far beyond the pale.

 If you take your monstrous companion as a lover, it will fight alongside you in battle.
 It is a warband-sized creature.
-Also, you can, with focus, interpret your lover’s rambling, agonised speech of antediluvian memories and take on powers now forgotten, for all children of TIAMAT remember, if only faintly, the Old World before the coming of Lugal.
+Also, you can, with focus, interpret your lover’s rambling, agonised speech of antediluvian memories and take on powers now forgotten, for all children of the Mother of Monsters remember, if only faintly, the Old World before the coming of Lugal.
 This is an unimaginable heresy.

 Δ: Enkidu

-At any time you may spend a season in the company of a Grace6 to forsake your old ways and forge your life anew as a Zealot of equivalent level.
+At any time you may spend a season in the company of a Grace to forsake your old ways and forge your life anew as a Zealot6 of equivalent level.
 She promises you peace.
 Does it not hurt to fight for so long?

 If not preemptively disbanded, a new Wild Man rises to take your place and lead your former warband.
 You become just another enemy to kill.